pycurl/pycurl/README.rst

 Installation
 ------------

 Please see INSTALL.rst for installation instructions.
+If installing from a Git checkout, please follow instruction in the "Git Checkout" section in INSTALL.rst.

 Documentation
 -------------